timschneiderxyz/dotfiles/README.md

   - General: Follow Up Suggestions → `false`
   - General: When searching all mailboxes, include results from → `Trash, Junk`
   - Viewing: Show most recent message at the top → `true`
-- Arc:
+- Chrome:
-  - Adjust options for all profiles: Autofill and passwords, Privacy and security, Languages.
+  - Adjust settings for all profiles.
   - Install extensions.

 ## System Settings